 \subsection{Skinny clusters and the intrinsic radius}

-The goal of this section is to prove the following proposition, which establishes the upper bounds of \cref{thm:main_radius}.
+The goal of this section is to prove the following proposition, which establishes the upper bounds of \cref{thm:main_radius} in the slightly supercritical regime.
 This is substantially easier than the corresponding upper bounds on the tail of the volume.

 \begin{prop} Let $G=(V,E)$ be a connected, locally finite, quasi-transitive graph such that $p_c<p_{2\to 2}$.
 Then there exist positive constants $\delta$, $c$, and $C$ such that

 for every $r\geq 1$, $v\in V$, and $p\in [p_c,p_c+\delta)$. \end{prop}